humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-03-24-xpath-in-javascript-part-2.md

   - XML
   - XPath
 ---
 In my [last post][1], I introduced DOM Level 3 XPath support in Firefox, Safari, Chrome, and Opera.
 Missing from that post was a discussion about namespaces and namespace resolution in XPath.
-If you&#8217;re simply using XPath to query an HTML document, then the namespace resolver argument for `evaluate()` will always be `null`; if you intend to use XPath on an XML document containing namespaces, then you&#8217;ll need to learn how to create and use namespace resolvers.
+If you're simply using XPath to query an HTML document, then the namespace resolver argument for `evaluate()` will always be `null`; if you intend to use XPath on an XML document containing namespaces, then you'll need to learn how to create and use namespace resolvers.

-Every namespace URI is mapped to a specific prefix defined in the XML document with the exception of the default namespace, which doesn&#8217;t require a prefix.
+Every namespace URI is mapped to a specific prefix defined in the XML document with the exception of the default namespace, which doesn't require a prefix.
 A namespace resolver performs the mapping between namespace prefix and namespace URI for the XPath engine.
 There are two ways to create namespace resolvers.
 The first is to create a function that accepts the namespace prefix as an argument and returns the appropriate URI.
 For example:

     function resolver(prefix){
         switch(prefix){